aseichter2007/ClipboardConqueror/readme.md

    |||mem,write|
    ```
    The write command will copy the entire prompt of all entered agent tags to the clipboard ready to paste, and then copy back under a new name or edited.

+Currently after using  a command that writes data from the application, you must copy text with no invoke token to clear an error.

 Productivity:
 -------------